jeju5/management/cs/aws/aws_developer.md

        * Producers -> Kinesis Firehose: automated storage and consumption process
     3. Kinesis Analytics
        * Producers -> Kinesis Analytics: has availibility for SQL queries.
+  * Kinesis Client Library
+    * A library running on consumer side at processor instance level.
+    * It creates a record processor for a shard.
+    * When shard number increases, KCL increases record processor number.
+    * LoadBalances between multiple consumers (processors number if equally distributed to consumer instances)
+    * You don't need multiple processors to process one shard. (because its only 1MB ~ 2MB).
+    * One consumer instance can handle multiple shards using multiple processors.
+    * Best Practice: AutoScaling Group
 * AWS Storages
   * AWS Sotrage Gateway: The Storage Gateway service is primarily used for attaching infrastructure located in a Data center to the AWS Storage infrastructure.
 The AWS documentation states that; "You can think of a file gateway as a file system mount on S3."
   * Amazon Elastic File System (EFS) is a mountable file storage service for EC2, but has no connection to S3 which is an object storage service.